osborngh/origami/README.md

 # Origami

 __Origami__ is a tiny and rather limited 2D game engine built on top of the Vulkan API.
-It is not intended to be used professionally but as learning aid or just another C Vulkan codebase to look at (there are not many btw).
+It is not intended to be used professionally but as learning aid or as just another C Vulkan codebase to look at (there are not many btw).